gsingh1370/fundamentals/data-structures/binary-search-tree.md

 * BST keys must be comparable (a < b < c)
 * O(log(n)) worst-case performance requires the tree to be balanced—that is, the tree has the minimum possible depth for its leaf nodes

+A Binary Search Tree is a tree comprised of multiple nodes with one root node to start with.
+Each node has a value, left node, and a right node.
+The left node value has to be less than the current node value, while the right node value is greater than the current.
+The biggest concern with a binary search tree is balancing.
+If the tree becomes unbalanced, the O(log(n)) benefit can become O(n) if the tree unbalanced (a tree with only a right path).

+Binary search tree (BST) can be represented by a linked data structure.
+Each node contains key value, data and references to left and right subtree.
+BST has following properties:

+Left subtree of a node contains only nodes with keys less than the node's key.
+Right subtree of a node contains only ondes with keys greater than the node's key.
+Left and Right subtrees are also binary search trees.
+Performance of this data structure depends on heihgt of tree.
+For perfect balanced tree basic operations run in O(ln n) time.
+If the tree is a linear chain on n nodes (linked list), the same operations take O(n) time.
+So when you want implement effective BST you need keep them balanced, so the search will be faster.

+A binary search trees is a hierarchical data structure that allows O(log(n)) retrieval and insertion.
+To implement a binary search tree, you need to implement a simple binary tree plus add functionality to satisfy two invariants: 1) element ordering and 2) keeping the tree height at a minimum.
+While the former is fairly easy to satisfy, the latter is more involved as it requires modifying the structure of the tree to keep it balanced.
+In the context of binary search trees, "balance" means that the left and right subtrees have similar height.
+An AVL tree implements a BST through operations known as rotations, of which there are two: left rotation and right rotation.
+Other implementations (such as red-black trees) also exist.

 ## Ordering Invariant

 At the core of binary search trees is the ordering invariant.